ayaan-momin/crudsql/README.md

-just a cru api using sql
+just a crud api using sql